IgniteUI/igniteui-docfx/en/components/map_binding_geographic_data_models.md

 ## Binding Geographic Data Models

 The Ignite UI for Angular map component is designed to display geo-spatial data from shape files and/or geographic locations from data models on geographic imagery maps.
 The `ItemsSource` property of geographic series is used for the purpose of binding to data models.
-This property can be bound to any object that implements the IEnumerable interface (e.g. List, Collection, Queue, Stack).
-However, some types of geographic series require that each data item must have properties with specific data structures.
+This property can be bound an array of custom objects.

 ### Demo